sarpefeaydin/DSA210-24-Fall-term-project/README.md

 ## **RESULTS**

 Since the p-value acquired through t-test is greater than 0.05, we have insufficient evidence to reject the null hypothesis.
 Regarding the test outcomes, I am not able to reject the null hypothesis.
 This tells us that acquiring new content for PS4 does not have a significant effect on the steps that I take.

+## **LIMITATIONS AND FUTURE WORK**

+Sometimes when it was a national holiday, even right after I purchase anything, we would go see my grandparents.
+Because of this and similar reasons I might have been affected by my purchase after a week later.

+Even though all the data and test results show otherwise, deep down in my heart I believe my alternative hypothesis was correct.
+So maybe instead of a window of 4 days, different amount of days may even change the result.